 In addition to providing a complete catalog of binding sites, we will be developing and testing new experimental strategies to improve specificity and accuracy.
-In particular, we are focusing on applying new tissue-specific strategies and beginning to define the regulatory relationships between pairs of TFs. [[etc this paragraph will give us a chance to highlight our new technologies]]
+In particular, we are focusing on applying new tissue-specific strategies and beginning to define the regulatory relationships between pairs of TFs.
+Using our fluorescent tags and FACS, we will evaluate the effect of TF disruption on the expression of possible targets.
+We will disrupt the activity of pairs of TFs whose sites co-occur at higher than expected frequencies and investigate their effect on gene expression using RNA-seq.
+We attempt to assay TF binding sites in specific tissues, combining CUT&RUN with FACS of labeled cells.
+These new approaches will provide new insights into our data sets. [[etc this paragraph will give us a chance to highlight our new technologies tried to do this!]]

 Finally, we also believe our experience will complement efforts in human, both those already underway and planned for the near future.
-The challenge to define regulatory networks in human is much greater than worms and flies, with ~1500 TFs needed to be assayed across multiple cell lines and where progress to date we believe has been more modest [[we should get these numbers - ***Maybe phrase in terms of the maximal number of TFs for any one cell type is only xxx. ***]].
+The challenge to define regulatory networks in human is much greater than worms and flies, with ~1500 TFs needed to be assayed across multiple cell lines and where progress to date we believe has been more modest, with xxx, yyy and zzz factors assayed on the most studied cells lines, often with very little overlap between cell types. [[we should get these numbers - ***Maybe phrase in terms of the maximal number of TFs for any one cell type is only xxx.
+I put in some possible language, if we can get the numbers. ***]].
 With our data now deposited in the ENCODE DCC, links between our results and human projects should be easier to establish.
 In addition to providing comparative data for individual factors and a general understanding of how the full set of TFs drive gene expression, our results may also inform the ENCODE project in other ways.
 For example, what is the value of the full catalog?
 Can the last fraction of TF profiles be imputed?
 What other data types are most useful in any imputation?
 What other data types are most effective in translating the binding site data into a more profound understanding of gene regulation?
 In sum, we believe our project will inform, supplement and facilitate other large-scale projects with a similar focus.

 B. Research Project/Resource Production

 B1.
 Specific Aims

 B1.1 Aim 1 Generate transgenic strains and ChIP-seq profiles for remaining TFs for each organism

 B1.2 Aim 2 Generate RNA-seq binding profiles upon loss-of-function for a subset of TFs for each organism